Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

 	Button_Sleep            equ     %10000000
  </details>

 `Check_Button_Pressed` will then overwrite `acc` with a 0 or 1 in each of its 8 Bits, representing the 8 Buttons, and reflecting whether or not the button is depressed.
 The Bit Numbers move up as seen above, from 0 to 7, and right-to-left.
 We can think of this like a Boolean variable, and since it's already in `acc`, we can easily `bp` or `bn` with the requisite bit without sparing a single extra clock cycle.
-Looking at the code that Kresna wrote for this Function, we can get a nice glimpse into how it works.
+Looking at the elegant code that Kresna wrote for this Function, we can get a nice glimpse into how it works:

+	Check_Button_Pressed:
+		;----------------------------------------------------------------------
+		; Check if a button is pressed, not held, this cycle ;----------------------------------------------------------------------
+		; acc = button to check
+		;----------------------------------------------------------------------
+		st      c
+		ld      p3_pressed
+		xor     #%11111111
+		and     c
+		ret

+One question that might immediately pop up is, "What's in the `c` Register?"
+To find that answer, we'll have to look at `Get_Input`, which we're already calling once per frame:

+	Get_Input:
+		;----------------------------------------------------------------------
+		; Get input from P3, compare input to previous P3 input to get buttons ; pressed this cycle.
+		;----------------------------------------------------------------------
+		ld      p3_last_input
+		st      c
+		ld      p3
+		bn      acc, 6, .quit
+		bn      acc, 7, .sleep
+		st      p3_last_input
+		xor     #%11111111
+		and     c
+		xor     #%11111111
+		st      p3_pressed
+		ret
+	; Mode And Sleep Functions
+		...

 The `p3` register is complemented by `p3_pressed_last`, which stores which buttons were "On" during the last frame.
-A Bitwise "And" Call then determines which was pressed this frame, but not last frame, ensuring that held buttons are skipped over:
+This is populated during the `Get_Input` Call, and then stored as `c`, which is then itself Referenced at the start of `Get_Button_Pressed`.
+We can see that A Bitwise "XOR" and "AND" Call then determine which was pressed this frame, but not last frame, ensuring that held buttons are skipped over.
+XOR means "Exclusive Or," requiring that one but _not_ the other of the operands is 1.
+The `#%11111111` represents every button being off during the last frame.
+The AND then fills the buttons of this frame.
+In other words, if a button was _not_ pressed last frame, but _is_ pressed this frame, `Get_Button_Pressed` will tell us.
 One important thing to note is that since `p3_pressed_last` is populated during the Get_Input call, we must make sure that we are only calling `Get_Input` once per frame, I.E. once per Loop (or `Main_Loop`, `Cursor_Gameplay_Loop`, Etc.).
 Otherwise, `p3_pressed_last` will be overwritten with the same button-press matrix twice in one frame, breaking the `Check_Button_Pressed` Function and effectively breaking every button.

 ### Coding The Menu Variables And Inputs